Spatio-Temporal Uncertainty-Modulated Physics-Informed Neural Networks for Solving Hyperbolic Conservation Laws with Strong Shocks: Numerical Experiments

-To rigorously quantify the performance superiority, we compare the UM-PINN against the Standard Baseline PINN (fixed weights). \Cref{fig:sod_quantitative} summarizes the statistical errors across three key metrics: Root Mean Square Error (RMSE), Relative $L_2$ Error, and Maximum Error ($L_\infty$).
 To rigorously quantify the performance superiority, we compare the UM-PINN against the Standard Baseline PINN with fixed weights. \Cref{fig:sod_quantitative} summarizes the statistical errors across three key metrics: Root Mean Square Error (RMSE), Relative $L_2$ Error, and Maximum Error ($L_\infty$).
 The proposed method achieves a substantial reduction in error magnitude across all physical variables.
-As shown in the middle panel, the Relative $L_2$ error for Density ($\rho$) decreases from $0.100$ in the Baseline to $0.020$ with UM-PINN, representing an 80\% improvement.
+As shown in the middle panel, the Relative $L_2$ Error for Density ($\rho$) decreases from $0.100$ in the Baseline to $0.020$ with UM-PINN, representing an 80\% improvement.
 Similarly, the Pressure ($p$) error drops from $0.081$ to $0.021$.
 Furthermore, the Max Error chart in the right panel indicates that UM-PINN significantly mitigates peak errors typically found at the shock front.
-For instance, the maximum density deviation is reduced from $0.448$ to $0.145$, proving that the gradient-enhanced weighting effectively suppresses peak errors at discontinuities.
+For instance, the maximum density deviation is reduced from $0.448$ to $0.145$, indicating that the gradient-enhanced weighting effectively suppresses peak errors at discontinuities.
 The significant accuracy boost observed in Fig.3, particularly the 80\% reduction in density error, is fundamentally rooted in the UM module's ability to mitigate gradient pathology.
 In the Sod problem, the presence of three distinct wave speeds creates a massive imbalance in PDE residuals.
 By utilizing homoscedastic uncertainty, the network autonomously scales down the overwhelming gradients at the shock front, preventing them from suppressing the information flow from the initial and boundary conditions (BCs).
-This self-adaptive mechanism ensures that the contact discontinuity remains sharp rather than being smeared by excessive numerical diffusion.These metrics confirm that UM-PINN not only converges faster but also yields a solution that is quantitatively far superior to the standard baseline.
+This self-adaptive mechanism ensures that the contact discontinuity remains sharp rather than being smeared by excessive numerical diffusion.
+These metrics confirm that UM-PINN not only converges faster but also yields a solution that is quantitatively more accurate than the standard baseline under the tested setting.